-To fit the model to data, we can estimate and ω as constant parameters using an iterative search procedure to minimize the non-linear least squares.
-Since the model (Equation 9) predicts two possible stable strategies for >/(ln(MSY)), the expected solution is chosen according to each fishery’s initial condition.
+To fit the model to data, we can estimate and ω as constant parameters using an iterative search procedure (fminsearch in Matlab R2017a) to minimize the non-linear least squares.
+Since the model (Equation 9) predicts two possible stable strategies for γln(ωMSYkg)>, the expected solution is chosen according to each fishery’s initial condition.
 If a fishery’s first reported harvest rate Finit is below FMSY (which is the unstable solution in the bistable region), then the model predicts that the fishery will subsequently converge to the smaller F*.
 Conversely, if the initial harvest rate is above FMSY, then the fishery is expected to converge to the larger F*.
 The initial condition is thus binary (either above or below FMSY).
 For the model analysis, the dependent variable that we wish to predict is the average F*/FMSY of each fishery over all available years between 1961 and 2009, excluding the first available year.

 While ω modifies the unit of MSY, it does not strongly affect the value of /ln(ωMSY[kg]), which is the quantity that determines the model predictions on harvest rates, when is fitted at the chosen unit.
 This is shown as the sensitivity of the model R2 to the chosen unit of MSY (Figure 4).
 For all tested units where ln(MSY) is positive for all fisheries, the R2 is close to the maximum.
 We set the unit to kg (ω=1), which is very close to the best fitting unit of 0.581 kg.
 In the main results, the model essentially contains a single parameter , with MSY being understood to have the unit of kg.